StarStrider23/Order-Book-Trading-Engine/README.md

 buy.getId();
 ```

-This returns a string object.
+This returns a copy of the order's id which is a string object.

 ### Order Search